Course Site: LEARN HOW TO DRAFT, FILE, AND PROSECUTE UTILITY PATENTS RIGHT-FIRST-TIME USING THE SCHWARTZ METHOD (TSM)

 Fill that gap with the IP SAVVYS book and course-for both teachers and their innovation student teams.

-* a teacher toolkit,
+* a Shark Tank teacher toolkit,

-* a Shark Tank judging rubric addition,
+* a Shark Tank IP judging rubric, and

 Close